WindSoilder/ajson-rpc2/README.md

     executor = ProcessPoolExecutor(max_workers=10)
     json_rpc = JsonRPC2(process_executor=executor)

-Note that for the rpc call which need to be execute with multiprocess or multithread, we can add method to our json rpc2 server by using `@rpc_call` decorator, because decorated function is not **picklable**, which is required by the underlying module `multiprocessing`
+Note that for the rpc call which need to be execute with multiprocess or multithread, we **can not** add method to our json rpc2 server by using `@rpc_call` decorator, because decorated function is not **picklable**, which is required by the underlying module `multiprocessing`